hamogu/doc/source/indetail/aspect.rst

 of the simulation.

 Each of these parameters is controlled by an entry in the marx.par parameter file.
-Table [tab:dither] lists the relevant parameters and their default values.
-An example of the effects of dither on a simulated ACIS-I point source observation is shown in Figure [fig:dither].
+An example of the effects of dither on a simulated ACIS-I point source observation is shown in `Example of a dither file`_.
 The images are displayed in Focal Plane (FP) coordinates.

 The :marxtool:`marxasp` tool will create an ASPSOL file containing the aspect motion